The pageload explained

 Tracking & Advertising

-Many websites exaggerate it and follow the motto: “a lot helps a lot”.
+Many websites overdo it and go by the motto: “a lot helps a lot”.

 Bloatware